David Story, Online Piano Lessons from Toronto

 Picture

-8. Listening to music away from the piano.
-Try to identify the form, dynamics, articulations in professional performances.
-It really will help you to play more musically.
+8. Listen to music away from the piano - try to discern the form, dynamics, and articulations in professional performances.
+This will enhance your musicality.

 2. Dynamics